buffer/thug/doc/source/build.rst

 Pydot homepage is located at http://pygraphviz.github.io.

-If not available as a package for your Linux distribution, the best way to install pydot is through easy_install.
+If not available as a package for your Linux distribution, the best way to install pydot is through pip.

 .. code-block:: sh

-        # easy_install pygraphviz
+        # pip install pygraphviz

 Python-Magic